rockabox/Auxilium.js/README.md

 - ele `Object` - The element in which to check.
 - eleHeight `Number` - The height of the element.
+- eleWidth `Number` - The width of the element.
 - viewport `Object` - The viewport for the element (window or parent scrolling element)
 - type `String` - The type of the viewport ('window' or 'element')